Analystshek/PortfolioProjects/Inventory_inefficiencies_IITG/README.md

-# Solving Inventory Inefficiencies and Optimization Using SQL & Tableau
+# SOLVING INVENTORY INEFFICIENCIES AND OPTIMIZING Using SQL & Tableau

 This project was built as part of a national competition hosted by the IIT Guwahati Consulting & Analyst Society.
 The goal was to solve real-world inventory management challenges faced by a fast-growing retail chain using SQL-driven analytics and business intelligence tools.

-## Problem Statement
+## PROBLEM STATEMENT

 Urban Retail Co. is struggling with:
 - Frequent stockouts of fast-moving SKUs